Programme priorities

 NEW MARKET DESIGN AND INVESTMENT DECISION-MAKING

 It is mid-September 2026.
-The Czech Republic has received the European Commission's approval for the specific design of capacity mechanisms under state aid rules.
-The approved model has been incorporated into national legislation and market rules.
-Investment and operational conditions are known, and the first auction for the period beyond 2030 has been launched.
-If this scenario materializes, attention will turn to addressing the practical challenges associated with the construction of new generation capacity.
-LMF will provide a forum for discussion on which types of projects will be favored under the new market design and where constraints may arise.
-The focus will be placed on the permitting process and its duration, public procurement procedures, the limits of capacity mechanisms, resource adequacy, and the readiness of energy infrastructure.
-The objective is to provide guidance on how to navigate the new environment, identify investment opportunities, and minimize regulatory and market risks in the initial years following electricity market reform.
+The Czech Republic has received the European Commission’s approval for the specific design of capacity mechanisms under state aid rules.
+National legislation is responding to the approved model.
+The basic rules for the auctions are known, and the prequalification process for applicants, which is a necessary condition for participation in the auction, is under way.
+The auction itself is expected to be launched at the beginning of October.
+If this scenario is successfully implemented, attention will then turn to addressing the practical issues associated with the construction of new generation capacity, as well as monitoring compliance with the conditions of the mechanism.
+LMF will provide a platform for discussion on which types of projects will be supported under the new market design and where constraints may arise.
+Attention will be paid to the permitting process and its duration, the limits of capacity mechanisms, resource adequacy, and the readiness of energy infrastructure.
+The intended outcome is to provide insight into how to navigate the new environment, where to identify investment opportunities, and how to minimise regulatory and market risks during the first years following the reform of the electricity market.

 BLOCK 3